thipages/sqlite-csv/README.md

 # sqlite-csv
-Load csv in sqlite with the right types and some stats
+Load csv in sqlite with the right types and some stats via `sqlite cli`.

-## Details
+## What it does
-- Load the csv file into sqlite
+- Loads the csv file into sqlite
-- Define types (`text`, `real` or `integer`) at the schema level
+- Defines types (`text`, `real` or `integer`) at the schema level
   - zero leading integers are considered as `text`
   - dot is used for identifying  `real` data
-- Replace empty values by `null` values
+- Replaces empty values by `null` values
-- Define or create if not specified a primary key
+- Defines or create if not specified a primary key
-- Create a table with basic statistics for each field
+- Creates a table with basic statistics for each field

 ## Usage
 `npm i @titsoft/sqlite-csv`